 In previous editions of our event, much of our aid stations were made up of food and drink donations from our participants.
 We would like to keep that tradition going, with an updated twist.
 To cut down on aid station waste, we will be supplying the necessary food, but we invite everyone to bring food and drink donations that we will gather all together and donate to the local food pantry the day after the event.
-Please drop off any food donations in the Hart Barn when you go in to get your bib (one of the tables will be labeled for the donations).
+Please drop off any food donations in the lodge when you go in to get your bib (one of the tables will be labeled for the donations).
 The food pantry accepts canned and dry items, and pretty much anything that is nonperishable (no items that need refrigeration, are expired, or are damaged).

 (To be updated)

 We encourage our participants to educate themselves on the history of the land we will be running on as well as the history of the land where you train and call home.